andreas-seiderer/PolarStream/README.md

 ## Usage
 1. start TCP server e.g. the sample SSI pipeline
-2. put on Polar H10 sensor
+2. put on Polar H10 sensor (from this point please make sure to stay with the sensor nearby your Bluetooth receiver at all times)
 3. click on "Scan" -> the sensor should appear in the list (the device ID is also printed on the side of the sensor)
 4. select the device from the list
 5. click on "Connect and stream data" -> this can take a moment where nothing seems to happen